arthurlaquieze/OBD/src/reveal/1_0_intro.md

 I am not a Cloud Engineer, or a Devops,  ... <!-- .element: class="fragment" data-fragment-index="1" -->

-... so I'll be showing you these from a "ML Engineer" point of view  <!-- .element: class="fragment" data-fragment-index="2" -->
+... so I'll be showing you these from a "AI Engineer" point of view  <!-- .element: class="fragment" data-fragment-index="2" -->

 ... and try to give you pointers for your internship / 1st job ...  <!-- .element: class="fragment" data-fragment-index="3" -->